Air Fryer Panko Chicken: Extra Crispy Breaded Cutlet

 Panko breadcrumbs are made from bread without crusts, processed into large, irregular flakes rather than fine uniform crumbs.
 This structure creates more surface area, more air pockets, and ultimately a much crunchier texture.
 The crumbs also absorb less oil (or in this case, less spray), so the result is lighter-tasting as well as crunchier.

 Regular Italian or plain breadcrumbs can be used in a pinch, but the texture won’t be the same.
-For maximum crunch, panko is the move.
+For crispy chicken cutlets, panko is the move.

 Breading the Chicken